 Free the Garden State Food Trucks

 The Institute for Justice has teamed up with the New Jersey Food Truck Association (NJFTA), a group of more than 60 food truck owners, to change the Garden State’s regulations on food trucks.
 Restrictions vary from city to city and member trucks hail from all over the state.
-The association has prioritized three cities in which to push for open-market reforms: Elizabeth, Montclair and Morristown.
-(Click the links to tell your city councils to free the food trucks.)
+The association has prioritized three cities in 2014: Elizabeth, Montclair and Morristown.
+Click on those links to tell your city councils to free the food trucks.

 If your city has laws that make it difficult for food trucks to operate, report abuse here.
 We’ll do whatever we can to help.

 To learn more about food trucks in New Jersey, read on:

 Young people across the country from Portland, Ore., to Portland, Maine, have embraced food trucks as a way to break into the notoriously capital-intensive restaurant business.
 However, it’s tough to be a food-truck entrepreneur in New Jersey.
 Local laws make it nearly impossible in cities like Montclair and Morristown and totally impossible in Elizabethtown.
 Many of the laws are passed at the behest of the Garden State’s brick-and-mortar restaurants, who do not want competition from inventive chefs and they’ll use every advantage to keep them out – including burdensome regulations.
 That’s called protectionism.
 It’s unconstitutional and un-American.